-AICTE and DRDO has launched the M.Tech in Defence Technology programme which has six specialized streams - Communication Systems & Sensors, Naval
+AICTE and DRDO has launched the M.Tech in Defence Technology programme which has six specialised streams - Communication Systems & Sensors, Naval

 MTech programme in Defence Technology has been launched by All India Council of Technical Education (AICTE) and Defence Research and Development Organisation (DRDO) on Thursday.